Theophil Wurm

-Theophil Heinrich Wurm (7 December 1868, Basel – 28 January 1953, Stuttgart) was the son of a pastor and was a leader in the German Protestant Church in the early twentieth century.
+Theophil Heinrich Wurm (7 December 1868, Basel – 28 January 1953, Stuttgart) was a leader in the German Protestant Church in the early twentieth century.

-Wurm was active in politics.
+Wurm was the son of a pastor.
+As a young man he was a prison chaplain.
+Alongside his church career, Wurm was active in politics.
 He was a member of the Christian Social Party before World War I, and thereafter of the Citizens’ Party.
 He held a seat in the Württemberg State Parliament (Landtag) until 1920.